American Civil Liberties Union: McCarthy era

 The fifth amendment issue became the catalyst for a watershed event in 1954, which finally resolved the ACLU's ambivalence by ousting the anti-communists from ACLU leadership.
 In 1953, the anti-communists, led by Norman Thomas and James Fly, proposed a set of resolutions that inferred guilt of persons that invoked the fifth amendment.
-These resolutions were the first that fell under the ACLU's new organizational rules permitting local affiliates to participate in the vote; the affiliates outvoted the national headquarters and rejected the anti-communist resolutions.
+(Note: These resolutions were the first that fell under the ACLU's new organizational rules permitting local affiliates to participate in the vote; the affiliates outvoted the national headquarters and rejected the anti-communist resolutions.)
 Anti-communist leaders refused to accept the results of the vote and brought the issue up for discussion again at the 1954 bi-annual convention.
 ACLU member Frank Graham, president of the University of North Carolina, attacked the anti-communists with a counter-proposal, which stated that the ACLU "stand[s] against guilt by association, judgment by accusation, the invasion of privacy of personal opinions and beliefs, and the confusion of dissent with disloyalty".
-The anti-communists continued to battle Graham's proposal but were outnumbered by the affiliates.
 The anti-communists finally gave up and departed the board of directors in late 1954 and 1955, ending an eight-year ambivalence within the ACLU leadership ranks.
-After that, the ACLU proceeded with firmer resolve against Cold War anti-communist legislation.
+(Note: After 1955, the ACLU proceeded with firmer resolve against Cold War anti-communist legislation.)
 The period from the 1940 resolution (and the purge of Elizabeth Flynn) to the 1954 resignation of the anti-communist leaders is considered by many to be an era in which the ACLU abandoned its core principles.

-McCarthyism declined in late 1954 after television journalist Edward R. Murrow and others publicly chastised McCarthy.
-The controversies over the Bill of Rights that the Cold War generated ushered in a new era in American Civil liberties.
-In 1954, in Brown v.
-Board of Education, the Supreme Court unanimously overturned state-sanctioned school segregation, and after that, a flood of civil rights victories dominated the legal landscape.

 The Supreme Court handed the ACLU two key victories in 1957, in Watkins v.
 United States and Yates v.
 United States, both of which undermined the Smith Act and marked the beginning of the end of communist party membership inquiries.
-In 1965, the Supreme Court produced some decisions, including Lamont v.
-Postmaster General (in which the plaintiff was Corliss Lamont, a former ACLU board member), which upheld fifth amendment protections and brought an end to restrictions on political activity.